The Yankees’ 10 Greatest Pitchers

-As sensational as Rivera was during the regular season, it’s his postseason numbers that alone should clinch his ticket to Cooperstown.
+As sensational as Rivera was during the regular season, it’s his postseason numbers that alone helped clinch his ticket to Cooperstown with 100% of the vote—a Hall-of-Fame first.
 In 94 playoff games, Rivera compiled an uncanny 0.70 ERA and 0.76 WHIP (walks and hits allowed per inning); he was at the height of his game in 1999 when he pitched 12.1 innings without allowing a run in the postseason—extending an overall streak that began midway through the regular season to 43 innings—and was named MVP of the World Series.
 Cruelly, he’ll be just as remembered for imploding in Game Seven of the 2001 Fall Classic (handing Arizona the championship) and for failing to nail down Boston’s last-gasp effort in Game Four of the 2004 ALCS, launching the Red Sox on a historic comeback from the dead to win the series after falling behind three games to none.

-Rivera is the last active major leaguer to wear number 42, as he was grandfathered to continue wearing it after the numeral was retired for Jackie Robinson in 1997.
+Rivera was the last active major leaguer to wear number 42, as he was grandfathered to continue wearing it after the numeral was retired for Jackie Robinson in 1997.

 Lefty Gomez (1930-42)